Monterey Bay, California

 Tips to help arrange a Sovereign Guarantee

-If your project qualifies in terms of our 4 S’s — Size ($25 million or more; $50m preferred), Sector (anything that, at least, does no social/environmental harm), Stage (any, in a country without sanctions and with properly disclosed uses of funds), then for Surety, the 4th “S,” we may be able to issue a signed Letter of Intent (LOI) or Expression of Interest (EOI) in support of obtaining government participation for one or more projects.
+If your project qualifies in terms of our 4 S’s — Size ($25 million or more; $50m preferred), Sector (anything that, at least, does no social/environmental harm), Stage (any, in a country without sanctions and with properly disclosed uses of funds), then for Security, the 4th “S,” we may be able to issue a signed Letter of Intent (LOI) or Expression of Interest (EOI) in support of obtaining government participation for one or more projects.

 In3’s LOI showing our support can help developers clarify the following with government officials: